 Chenchén is a savory cracked corn-based dish.
 It can be variously described as having a pilaf-like to risotto-like texture, depending on the cook's taste.

-Please do not confuse chenchén with chacá, a corn-based dessert, also from the southwest.
+Please do not confuse chenchén with chacá, a corn-based dessert, also from the same Dominican region.

 Please keep in mind that every family seems to have their preferred version of this dish.
 It is most commonly made with milk and/or coconut milk, though not everyone does.
-It varies in texture and consistency, from a dish similar to a creamy Italian polenta to the pilaf-like dish I show here.
+It varies in texture and consistency.
 I would love to hear what version you prefer.

-- Rinse the corn in abundant water to get rid of stray peels and excess starch.
+- Rinsing: Rinse the corn in abundant water to get rid of stray peels and excess starch.

 - Cooking: Combine the rinsed corn, evaporated milk, coconut milk, 1¾ cup [400 ml] of water, broth, garlic, and 1 teaspoon of salt in the pot.Cook over medium-high heat until the liquid has reduced to about half, stirring every five minutes or so to prevent it from sticking to the bottom.Once reduced to half, reduce heat to medium-low and cook, stirring often, until it reaches the desired consistency (see notes).
 Be careful with splatters at this stage, and use a splatter cover if you have one.

 - Seasoning: Once it reaches your preferred consistency, season with salt to taste.
 Remove from the heat.The garlic has probably dissolved by then, but check and remove any chunk left, if any.